ddworken/openmrs-module-reporting/README.md

 Limitations
 ================

 Currently, reporting compatibility is being used to bridge the gap between the old and new (e.g., combining cohort builder and data exports).
 This reporting module has many core features for evaluating parts of a report but does not have a good UI for designing a full report.
-Cohort builder is best for adhoc querying, though for unsupported data entry, you must use the cohort query editor in the reporting module.
+Cohort builder is best for ad-hoc querying, though, for unsupported data entry, you must use the cohort query editor in the reporting module.
 Data exports can only be designed/exported using reporting compatibility.
-This module contains a feature that allows you to define simple dataset definitions, such as a SQL-based dataset, but other definitions are not available.
+This module contains a feature that allows you to define simple dataset definitions, such as an SQL-based dataset, but other definitions are not available.

 Project Resources
 ================